SampleEnvironment/SECoP/protocol/specification/messages.rst

 _`Error Classes`:
     Error classes are divided into two groups: persisting errors and retryable errors.
-Persisting errors will yield the exact same error message if the exact same request is sent at any later time.
+Persisting errors will yield the exact same error message if the exact same request is sent at a later time without other interactions inbetween.

     A retryable error may give different results if the exact same message is sent at a later time, i.e.  depends on state information internal to either the SEC node, the module or the connected hardware.

     .. list-table:: Persisting errors
         :widths: 20 80